No shots are required for U.S. citizens.

 *** All travelers coming to Nicaragua, even if they are only in transit through the mentioned countries are required to bring their vaccine certification card.

-TIP: Make a photocopy of the pages in your passport that have your photo and information.
-When you get the passport stamped in the airport, it’s a good idea to make a photocopy of that page as well after you get situated in your first hotel, and store the copies somewhere other than with your passport.
+TIP: Make a photocopy of your passport Bio page.
+When you get the passport stamped at the airport, it’s a good idea to make a photocopy of that page as well after you get situated in your first hotel, and store the copies somewhere other than with your passport.
 This will facilitate things greatly if your passport ever gets lost or stolen.
 Also, consider taking a copy of your health and medical evacuation insurance policy.

 The entry tax is US $10, payable in US dollars or Córdobas.
 Checks and credit cards are not accepted.